 Splenomegaly is a larger-than-normal spleen.
 The spleen is an organ in the upper left part of the belly.

 The spleen is an organ that is a part of the lymph system.
 The spleen filters the blood and maintains healthy red and white blood cells and platelets.
+It also plays a role in immune function.

 Many health conditions can affect the spleen.
 These include: